ray-shang/ray-shang.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Pure Mathematics, University of Cambridge, 2029 (expected)
+* DAAD Visitor at Max Planck Institute of Mathematics and Hausdorff Center for Mathematics, 2025
 * B.S. in Pure Mathematics, Harvard University, 2024

 Work experience